-Our RV Dreams have been a constantly changing over time.
-We have gone from dreaming of a Travel Trailer, to a 5th Wheel, to a Class A Motorhome, to a Class C Motorhome, and back to a Class A Motorhome now.
-Our RV Dreams have changed for a number of reason.
+Our RV Dreams have been constantly changing over time.
+We have gone from dreaming of a Travel Trailer to a 5th Wheel to a Class A Motorhome to a Class C Motorhome, and back to a Class A Motorhome now.
+Our RV Dreams have changed for a number of reasons.

 The trailers my 2 Door Jeep Wrangler could pull could only weigh 2000 lbs.
 That limited us greatly on what trailers were available to us.
 That’s when we started talking about possibly selling the Jeep and buying a pick-up.
 Then we could buy a larger trailer that would be more comfortable for our camping trips.